funkygao/dbus/README.md

 - logstash has better ecosystem
 - dbus is cluster aware, provides delivery guarantee, data provenance

+#### can there be 1 leader at the same time?

+Yes.

+For example, 3 participants with 1 being the leader.
+Then 1 is network partitioned and zk session expires, [2, 3] found this event and re-elect 2 as new leader.
+Before 1 regain new zk session, [1] and [2] are leaders both.
+If [1] and [2] both found resources changes, they will both rebalance the cluster.

+dbus uses epoch to solve this issue.

 #### what if

 - zookeeper crash